-Malta is a small but infinitely fascinating archipelago located in the southern Mediterranean, within close proximity to Sicily and Tunisia.
-Given Malta’s geographical location and history dating back thousands of years, Malta’s culture, architecture and cuisine have been influenced and intricately formed over the course of millennia to create a densely packed treasure trove of an island.
-Despite its size you are guaranteed to experience diversity throughout.
+A majestic island nestled amidst the sparkling blue waters of the Mediterranean Sea, Malta is a holiday destination that offers something for everyone.
+From architectural masterpieces like the walled cities of Valletta and Mdina, to vibrant party destinations like St Julian’s and everything in between you name it and Malta has it.
 Regardless of which region you decide to stay in, the whole island of Malta is easily and quickly accessible, allowing visitors to experience all of the very best that the country has to offer, from the history and grandeur of the capital city of Valletta, the world famous scuba diving in Cirkewwa, the sandy beaches of Mellieha and Golden Bay and the rustic landscapes of Gozo.
-Malta benefits from the highest year round average temperature in Europe, making this an ideal destination for your summer holidays and winter-sun breaks.

 With village “festas” being celebrated practically every weekend during the summer, there is never a bad time to visit Malta and get in on the fun.
 The local festas are held in honour of the local parish patron saint and guarantee delicious food, dancing and music.
 The mid-august feast of Santa Marija is a lovely time to visit any part of the archipelago, as is the Mnarja harvest festival near the end of June.
 Grab a good seat near the Grand Harbour during the Malta Fireworks Festival in late spring, and be sure to head to Valletta for the most exuberant nocturnal celebrations of Notte Bianca.
 Proud Gozitans will welcome you to the island-wide Festival Mediterranea in mid-autumn for concerts, exhibitions, and top-notch local food and drink.